DiffuSeq: Sequence to Sequence Text Generation with Diffusion Models: Introduction

 \section{Introduction}

-Existing generative models such as GAN~\citep{NIPS2014_5ca3e9b1}, VAE~\citep{Kingma2014} and Flow-based models~\citep{iclrDinhSB17} suffer from the instability issue~\citep{NIPS2016_8a3363ab}, subjecting to mode collapse~\citep{iclrMetzPPS17}, and have to rely on surrogate objectives to approximate maximum likelihood training.
+Among existing generative models, GAN~\citep{NIPS2014_5ca3e9b1} suffers from the instability issue~\citep{NIPS2016_8a3363ab}, subjecting to mode collapse~\citep{iclrMetzPPS17}; VAE~\citep{Kingma2014} has to rely on surrogate objectives to approximate maximum likelihood training and Flow-based models~\citep{iclrDinhSB17} has to use specialized architectures to construct reversible transform.
 Diffusion models~\citep{ho2020denoising, nichol2021improved} have circumvented several of these limitations and emerged as a new paradigm for generative models, theoretically underpinned by non-equilibrium thermodynamics~\citep{sohl2015deep} and score-matching network~\citep{song2019generative}.
 To date, the major breakthroughs are in domains using continuous signals, such as vision~\citep{saharia2022palette,saharia2022photorealistic,ramesh2022hierarchical} and audio~\citep{kong2020diffwave}.
 However, extending continuous diffusion models to natural language remains an open challenge due to the inherently discrete nature of texts.

-On the basis of unconditional generation in continuous space (illustrated in~\Figref{fig:intro}(a)), existing efforts~\citep{hoogeboom2021argmax,austin2021structured} start customizing diffusion models to text in discrete space on unconditional language modeling (i.e., free text generation).
-Diffusion-LM~\citep{li2022diffusion} (as in~\Figref{fig:intro}(b)) models texts in continuous space and proposes to use a extra-trained classifier as a guidance (i.e., the condition signal $\textbf{x}$) to impose subtle changes (usually complex, fine-grained constraints) on generated sentences.
-Nonetheless, these models do not naturally generalized to conditional language modeling (i.e., the model assigns probabilities $p(\textbf{w}|\textbf{x})$ to sequences of words $\textbf{w}$ given $\textbf{x}$).
+On the basis of unconditional generation in continuous space which is illustrated in~\Figref{fig:intro}(a), existing efforts~\citep{hoogeboom2021argmax,austin2021structured} start customizing diffusion models to text in discrete space on unconditional language modeling (i.e., free text generation).
+Diffusion-LM~\citep{li2022diffusion}, as in~\Figref{fig:intro}(b), models texts in continuous space and proposes to use an extra-trained classifier as guidance (i.e., the condition signal $\textbf{x}$) to impose subtle changes (usually complex, fine-grained constraints) on generated sentences.
+Nonetheless, these models do not naturally generalize to conditional language modeling (i.e., the model assigns probabilities $p(\textbf{w}|\textbf{x})$ to sequences of words $\textbf{w}$ given $\textbf{x}$).
 In the more general sequence-to-sequence (\textsc{Seq2Seq}) setting where the condition $\textbf{x}$ is also a sequence of words, applying Diffusion-LM can be difficult.
 The reason is that classifiers are attributes-oriented, and we can not train hundreds-of-thousands classifiers to model the semantic meaning between conditions and generated sentences.